lindhor/geoportal-server-catalog-wiki/Configure-geoportal-for-a-disconnected-environment.md

   * Get the latest `AppContext.js` from [github](<https://raw.githubusercontent.com/Esri/geoportal-server-catalog/master/geoportal/src/main/webapp/app/context/AppContext.js>) and copy it to
     `...\webapps\geoportal\app\context\`
   * Modify the line `this.appConfig.searchMap.basemap = "geoportalCustom";`
-    and replace "geoportalCustom" with the name of your locally hosted basemap service
+    and replace "geoportalCustom" with the name of your locally hosted basemap service, for example SampleWorldCities or Map_MIL1

 * Update `...\webapps\geoportal\app\context\app-config.js`

   * Update value for "searchmap" to a local ArcGIS map service url, for example change from:

     ```javascript
     searchMap: {